Chapter I. General Provisions

 place of the red cross, the red crescent or the red lion and sun on a white

-ground, those emblems are also recognized by the terms of the present
+ground, these emblems are also recognized by the terms of the present

-shall wear, affixed to the left arm, a water-resistant armlet bearing the
+affixed to the left arm, a water-resistant armlet bearing the distinctive

 Such personnel, in addition to wearing the identity disc mentioned in